john-ziegler/pcr-plate-react/README.md

 `npm start`

+**Background** - 8x12 PCR Plates are used in genonmic testing in labs everywhere and lab technologists spend hours recording test setup.
+This project was meant to demonstate automated creation of the pcr plates, and allowing the user to modify the setup (add/delete/move) as needed.

 **Acknowledgements** - This little project was inspired by the [React DnD tutorial](http://gaearon.github.io/react-dnd/docs-tutorial.html) and the base of this repo was cloned from [react-hot-boilerplate](https://github.com/gaearon/react-hot-boilerplate)